What’s on your plate today, my friend?

 So if you could use a little support (in the form of some healthy smoothies, soups, and bowls), then I hope you’ll give their meal deliveries a try!

 I hope these tips have shown you an easier path to prep and enjoy nourishing meals, even on your busiest weeks.

 Remember that you’re worth the effort.
 Your health and your glorious body both deserve some of the TLC that you offer so freely to everyone else.

 So implement a few of these practices and take a satisfying bite of self-care.

 Your turn: What’s your favorite hack for healthy midweek cooking?

 Peace & delicious meals,

-I arranged an exclusive deal for you to get a week’s worth of goodness—including 5 nutrient-dense smoothies, 5 ready-made bowls and 5 light soups—for less than $7 a meal!
-After a month using Splendid Spoon’s service, I can honestly say that their dishes are easy, filling and flavorful (and that the bowls are my absolute faves).
-Check them out and get $35 off right here.
+I arranged an exclusive deal for you to get a week’s worth of goodness—including 5 nutrient-dense smoothies and 5 ready-made bowls —for as little as $7.50 a meal!
+And it gets even better, because when you try Splendid Spoon with our special October promo, you’ll save $20 each on your first four orders (for $80 in total savings)—no matter which of their tasty meal plans you choose!
+After a few months using Splendid Spoon’s service, I can honestly say that their dishes are easy, filling and flavorful (and that the bowls are my absolute faves).
+Check them out and save $80 right here.